 - NCCL: NVIDIA Collective Communications Library.

-The version of the NVIDIA driver included is 440.64.
+The version of the NVIDIA driver included is 450.80.02, which supports CUDA 11.0.
 For the versions of the libraries included, see the release notes for the specific Databricks Runtime version you are using.

 This software contains source code provided by NVIDIA Corporation.
 Specifically, to support GPUs, Azure Databricks includes code from CUDA Samples.